Comments

 “Eleven percent of Republicans switched their party affiliation between December 2015 and March 2017, according to Pew.
-But surveys suggest that the share of Democrats switching affiliation in that same period is about the same.” https://t.co/qaWNaQCVs3
+But surveys suggest that the share of Democrats switching affiliation in that same period is about the same.” https://t.co/qaWNaQCVs3— Josh Kraushaar (@HotlineJosh) May 5, 2020

 Senator Rand Paul tested positive for COVID-19 in March.
 He recuperated without problems.
 Paul did not wear a mask when he returned to Congress, stating that he is immune.
 There is no scientific data to support his assumption.

 Italy's mafia mobsters are all using the COVID-19 outbreak to step in as an alternative to the state, offering those food parcels to presumably step in later on to take over the business.
-Scorcese-esque. https://t.co/GSUFyVflUR
+Scorcese-esque. https://t.co/GSUFyVflUR— THE SPILL (@the__spill) May 5, 2020

 This is a smart, bipartisan, temporary fix to bolster the healthcare workforce during COVID-19.
 Congress should consider the 'Healthcare Workforce Resilience Act' in the next relief package.
-Kudos to the senators leading the way: Perdue, Durbin, Coons, & Young. https://t.co/1TQAwJUfPP
+Kudos to the senators leading the way: Perdue, Durbin, Coons, & Young. https://t.co/1TQAwJUfPP— Matthew La Corte (@MLaCorte_) May 5, 2020

 Comments